Connect the client

 Create a context

-within the src/components
+is created within the src/components

 "use client";